TomAndrade/simple-email-sender-manager/README.md

 * UI Changes.

 ## What does it do? - Purpose
-Opens a window as a window to send emails with HTML language support.
+Opens a window as a window to send and read emails with HTML language support.

 ## Content
-Single form no dependencies.
+Dependencies: MailKit and MimeKit
 One menu, two languages: PT-BT; EN-US.
 One textBox as Subject.
 RichTextBox as body.

 ## How does it work? - Behavior
 The program is in Portuguese-Brazil language.